Why Is Blogging Important For Business?

 Blogging Helps Showcase Your Products, Services, and Expertise

 Blogging gives you a chance to tell a story about why your offer is different, how it will benefit the reader, and how it will make them feel.
 The fashion industry is a great example of this.
 One could argue that they were the birth of modern influencer marketing.
-What do you think is more likely to sell: this product page for OUAI wave spray or this blog post telling a story of a trip to Puerto Rico and the hair care products that helped the writer look and feel great on their trip?
+What do you think is more likely to sell: this product page for OUAI wave spray or this blog post telling the background story behind popular scents for the brand?

 Want to hear some great stories on blogging success for business?
 Check out these 10 Blogging Success Case Studies.